Recommended Entry Courses

 The Education Department has two minors available: Teacher Education which leads to teacher certification, and Educational Studies.
 First-year students are welcomed whether they are considering teaching someday or are interested in learning more about schooling from a variety of disciplinary and thematic perspectives.
 Many first-year students elect Education 231, Perspectives on Education, which is offered in both fall and winter terms.
 Education courses include a field placement in a local school, organization or educational setting.
 The department offers two First-Year Seminars entitled Exploring Education Through Narrative and Environmentalism, Social Justice, and Education, both of which give first-year students an opportunity to do fieldwork in the local community.
 Students who are interested in learning more about the Education Department programs or eventually pursuing a minor in Education may read more about the department by picking up a brochure in the Education Lounge (316 Pettengill) or looking at the Education Department website.

 Prospective majors are urged to take at least one course in English during their first year.
 One course at the 100 level is required for admission by majors and non-majors to many courses offered at the 200 level.
-In accordance with College policy, the department grants one course-credit for Advanced Placement scores of four or five, but these credits do not count toward the eleven-course English major requirement.
 For this fall, relevant courses in English would be: CMEN104 Introduction to Medieval English Literature; AAEN 114 Introduction to African American Literature I: 1600-1910; ENG 121E Introduction to Poetry; ENWS121G Asian American Women Writers.
 ENG 117 Art of the Novella, ENG 121L Modern Short Stories, and ENG 143 Nineteenth-Century American Literature.
+In accordance with College policy, the department grants one course-credit for Advanced Placement scores of four or five, but these credits do not count toward the eleven-course English major requirement.

 French and Francophone Studies